Nervous System Engineers

-- Miranda’s respect for her physical therapists inspired her to pursue a career in science.
+Miranda’s respect for her physical therapists inspired her to pursue a career in science.
 What interactions have you had with people in science careers?
-What did they do and how have they influenced you?

-- Miranda’s injury prompted her to learn more about stem cells.
+Miranda’s injury prompted her to learn more about stem cells.
 What do you already know about stem cells?
-What do you want to know about how they work or what they can do?
+What questions do you have about them?

 There are 4 cards to read.